This set of Engineering Metrology Multiple Choice Questions & Answers (MCQs) focuses on “Vernier and Optical Bevel Protractor”.

 a) Base plate

 Explanation: It has a base plate which is attached to the main body.
 Circular plate contains vernier scale.
 It contains 24 divisions coinciding with 23 main scale divisions.
 One full rotation of adjustable blade increase one division in main scale.

 3. What is the least count of vernier bevel protractor?

 Explanation: The least count of bevel protractor is 5’.
 It is commonly used for angular measurements where more precision is required like for angular measurement in workshops.
 Optical bevel protractors are the recent development of vernier bevel protractors.

-4. Which of the following is correct about adjustable blade?
+4. Which of the following is correct about the adjustable blade?

 a) Adjustable blade is attached to main body